laradock/laradock/README.md

 docker-compose rm -f
 ```

-*Note: Careful with this command as it will delete your Data Volume Container as well. (if you want to keep your Database data than you should stop each container by itself as follow):* `docker stop {container-name}`
+*Note: Careful with this command as it will delete your Data Volume Container as well. (if you want to keep your Database data than you should stop each container by itself as follow):*

+`docker stop {container-name}`

 #### Delete an Image (remove the unused softwar)
-To delete an image (softwares), just edit the `laradock/docker/docker-compose.yml`
+To delete an image (software), just edit the `laradock/docker/docker-compose.yml` file.

 **Example:** Assume you want to stop the `Beanstalkd` Container.